d3adb5/website/content/blog/c-isnt-string-friendly.md

 ## The lazy programmer

-_Programmers strive to lazy._ Computer programming is a way to automate otherwise tedious tasks: let the machine do the work we don't want to do ourselves, as it can crunch numbers much faster than we can.
+_Programmers strive to be lazy._ Computer programming is a way to automate otherwise tedious tasks: let the machine do the work we don't want to do ourselves, as it can crunch numbers much faster than we can.
 It is only natural for us to want to forget about how the underlying machine works, and focus on